 What certifications do you need?

-If you’d like to find out more about becoming a disability support worker with Nextt, please call our recruitment team on 1300 576 097, or register your interest on becoming a disability support worker on our support worker page.
-You can also download a free copy of our guide to becoming a disability support worker.
+If you’d like to find out more about becoming a disability support worker with Nextt, please see our support worker page.